thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ### Instance ID
 {: #sec-instance-id-claim}

-The Instance ID claim represents the unique identifier of the device.
+The Instance ID claim represents the unique identifier of the Initial Attestation Key (IAK).
-It is a 32 bytes hash of the public key corresponding to the Initial Attestation Key (IAK).
-If the IAK is a symmetric key then the Instance ID is a hash of the hash of the IAK itself.
 The full definition is in {{PSA-SM}}.

 The EAT `ueid` (claim key 11) of type RAND is used.
 The following constraints apply to the `ueid-type`: